inmindos/thinking-flaws/Illusion of validity.md

     "cbias-meaning-from-little-data"
   ]
 source: "https://en.wikipedia.org/wiki/Illusion_of_validity"
+excerpt: "Overestimation of ability to interpret and predict outcome when analyzing data that shows a consistent pattern."
 ---

 Overestimation of ability to interpret and predict outcome when analyzing data that shows a consistent pattern.
 If we feel it tells a coherent story, we are very confident of our prediction.